 About Me

-I am a Leverhulme Early Career Fellow working on research questions which bridge core processes, such as the geodynamo, to crust-to-space effects, including magnetic shielding and the evolution of life.
+I am a Florida State University Assistant Professor working on research questions which bridge core processes, such as the geodynamo, to crust-to-space effects, including magnetic shielding and the evolution of life.
 I use the record of Earth's magnetic field to gain insight into how the deep interior has changed over the last 4.5 billion years and the implications on habitability and life.

-As part of the DEEP group (funded by a Leverhulme Trust Research Award and Early Career Fellowship), I develop statistical paleomagnetic field models as part of a multidisciplinary team of geophysicists, geologists and dynamo modelers.
+Starting as a member of the DEEP group (funded by a Leverhulme Trust Research Award and Early Career Fellowship), I began to develop statistical paleomagnetic field models as part of a multidisciplinary team of geophysicists, geologists and dynamo modelers.
 These statistical models are used to characterize and test hypotheses related to long term geomagnetic field evolution, and aid comparisons between observational data to numerical dynamo simulations using Earth-like configurations.

 My passion for geology is centered on the field of paleomagnetism – the recognition that the magnetic record stored in rocks could act as a compass or a clock going back through geologic time inspired my pursuit in addressing questions about Earth’s interior across deep time.